PSHE/RHE at BPA

 At BPA, the health, happiness and safety of each student is paramount.
 Our PSHE curriculum is driven with these focuses in mind, and we aim to provide opportunities whereby children are encouraged to grow into independent and respectful members of society.
 Our school values include kindness, respect, responsibility, creativity, learning and resilience and have been created by the students.
 These values steer our school in a direction that reflects a shared vision amongst students, staff and community.

 Through whole school activities, and cross curricular opportunities, PSHE is present throughout all year groups.
 Walking through the school, it is evident that all students at BPA have a strong sense of pride and respect for one another, which is a value we hold closely.
 We aim to ensure that all learners have the opportunity to express themselves, talk about relevant matters, learn without judgement and belong to a school where bullying does not exist.
-These opportunities for learning are done in safe space talking lessons, whole school activities where creative arts are used as a medium for expression, and SRE lessons.
+These opportunities for learning are done in safe space of discussion led lessons and whole school activities where creative arts are used as a medium for expression.
 We stay up to date with PSHE curriculum expectations, and attend trainings carried out by Ealing Local Authority to ensure that our students receive the most relevant high quality teaching.

-PSHE / RSE - New curriculum – the facts
+PSHE / RHE - New Curriculum - the facts

 Schools in Birmingham were delivering an additional curriculum.
 We will not be delivering this curriculum.
 We will be delivering the same curriculum as other primary schools in Ealing.
 We will not be using videos to deliver lessons.
 Content will be age appropriate and child friendly.
 All resources will be shared with parents.